The Dangers of Walking in the Countryside

 Walking is not dangerous but it has some perils for those unsuspecting groups or individuals.
 Take those who climb Ben Nevis or Snowdon in the wrong weather and without any protective gear or improper communication.
 This is pretty obvious compared to ambling through some trees or wending your way around the edge of a field.

 Spring turns to summer and we head out into the fields innocently expecting to enjoy a light breeze with plenty of sun rays.
-Shaking off not only those winter blues but maybe a little weight might be our objective, or just a day out.
-Much has been written elsewhere on the dangers of the sun’s powerful rays, but I focus on something a little more tangible.
+Shaking off not only those winter blues but maybe a little weight.
+It’s just a day out isn’t it?
+Much has been written elsewhere on the dangers of the sun’s powerful rays, but I focus here on something a little more tangible.
 Let’s start with an anecdote.